 Despite uncertainty surrounding the general election earlier this year, businesses have continued to source tax specialists with demand highest for junior and mid-level professionals.

-“Demand for tax specialists was steady throughout 2016, with opportunities available primarily at the mid to senior level,” said Lynley Hall, Manager at Robert Walters.
+“Demand for tax specialists was steady throughout 2016, with opportunities available primarily at the mid to senior level,” said Daniel Connors, Director at Robert Walters.

 “However, economic and political uncertainty led to restrictions being placed on hiring budgets at many firms, ultimately causing some recruitment processes to be postponed."